-Following several meetings and discussions with potential funders, OIC, and others, Westray Development Trust proposed the refurbishment of Bayview to help address the acute shortage of a housing in Westray.
-The project will provide four apartments (1 or 2 bedrooms) in the main building.
+Following several meetings and discussions with potential funders, OIC, and others, Westray Development Trust proposed the refurbishment of Bayview to help address the acute shortage of housing in Westray.

 Onsite parking will be provided for the new residents.

-We will be working with a third party, Registered Social Landlord to manage the flats on our behalf, subject to a new housing policy we will develop.
+We will be working with a local letting agent to manage the flats on our behalf, subject to a new housing allocations policy we will develop with community input.

 The Project Need